 How does the note help retain customers?

-The last statement gives an assurance that things will change soon.
-This helps reduce the possibility of passive customers looking for other alternatives.
+The last statement gives an assurance that things will change soon, This helps reduce the possibility of passive customers looking for other alternatives.
 When the improvements happen and their level of satisfaction soars high, they will ultimately turn into promoters.

 “Thanks for taking the time to give your feedback.
 We will work on each and every suggestion — positive and critical that you have given.
-Our team might reach out to you in the near future to understand more about the not-so-great experiences that you might have had.
-Be assured that we will do everything possible to deliver great experiences to you in the near future.”
+Our team might reach out to you in the near future to understand more about the not-so-great experiences that you might have had, Be assured that we will do everything possible to deliver great experiences to you in the near future.”

 How does the note help retain customers?